 What Does a Background Check Cost?

-Background checks cost between $30 and $80 USD.
+Background checks cost between $19.00 and $80.00.
 The cost of a background check depends on how much information an employer seeks, and how fast it needs to be done.
 Credit checks, license verification, and job history verification usually cost extra.

 Need to make sure your business is protected, verify a candidate's history, and keep your workplace safe and secure?
 Employee background checks are the tool you need.